FarhanAhamed007/BMS4Academia/Master BMS/README.md

 ## Design Language
 -> Multi-purpose (Use for Low voltage and High voltage systems)
 -> Simple design (2-Layer board)
--> Ease of use, wide community and powerful Microcontroller
+-> Ease of use, wide community support and powerful Microcontroller
 -> Isolation

 ## Features